teaminkling/refresh-22/README.md

 # Design Refresh

 This is the repository for the Design Refresh.
-It supersedes work done for the 2021 Refresh and will act as the source website for all future content, 2022 and onwards (potentially).
+It supersedes work done for the 2021 Refresh and will act as the source website for all future content, 2022 and onwards.

 ## Architecture

-This is a NextJS SSR + Serverless API app running on Vercel and Cloudflare Workers.
-It is designed to be free to operate with small enough levels of bandwidth/computing power.
+This is a NextJS app running on Vercel and backend running on Cloudflare Workers.

+This project is unique in that it runs entirely on free tiers of IaaS.
+Choices were made to make operation free or as cheap as possible.

+Some licenses for proprietary software were purchased (e.g., Fancybox) but those are perpetual.

 ## Local Development